Guidelines for staff

 The following general guidelines apply to all expense claims:

 - Expense claims should be submitted on the basis that no unnecessary or non-essential expenditure is claimed.
-Claims should always represent value for money for the University and claimants should alway seek to minimize costs rather than claim the maximum level of expenditure permitted by University guidelines.
+Claims should always represent value for money for the University and claimants should alway seek to minimise costs rather than claim the maximum level of expenditure permitted by University guidelines.
 This principle should be followed in respect of all expense claims and should be self-evident to claimants.

 - Advice in relation to claiming expenses is detailed in the Memo from Bursar on Staff Expenses 2018 and in the University’s Travel Policy & University's Hospitality & Entertainment Policy .